SOHAMRANA77/Data-Analysis/README.md

 3. Open and run the provided Jupyter Notebook or Python scripts to perform the data analysis.

 ## Data
 The dataset used in this project contains weather information, including date/time, temperature, weather condition, wind speed, visibility, and more.
-The data is sourced from [source name/link].
+The data is sourced from [kaggle](www.kaggle.com).

 ## Analysis
 The analysis includes: